-Yellowstone National Park owns the bragging rights to being not only the first national park in the country but also in the world.
-It has approximately 10,000 active thermal features, the most famous of which is the Old Faithful geyser.
+Yellowstone National Park owns the bragging rights as the world’s first national park.
+It has approximately 10,000 active thermal features, the most famous of which is Old Faithful.
+The 3,500-square mile wilderness recreation area is mostly in Wyoming but spreads into parts of Montana and Idaho, too.
 Bison, bear and other fascinating wildlife abound within the park boundaries.
-The 3,500-square mile wilderness recreation area is mostly in Wyoming but spreads into parts of Montana and Idaho, too.
-The park is open year-round, but in winter the roads are closed to automobiles; only snowmobiles and snow coaches are allowed.
-Both modes of transportation are decidedly a bucket list way to experience the park!
+It is open year-round, but in winter the roads are closed to automobiles; only snowmobiles and snow coaches are allowed—a decidedly bucket list way to experience the park!

 With more than 500 animal species inhabiting the Greater Yellowstone region, some have called our area the “American Serengeti.”
 The wild things are literally all around you!
 Spotting a bison, moose, bear, bald eagle, coyote and/or an elk are definite possibilities for you during your visit.
 Consider taking a guided wildlife expedition at the beginning of your trip to learn more about the area’s furry and winged residents.

 Straddle a saddle at the bar of the Million Dollar Cowboy Bar; see the more than 4,000 1921 uncirculated Morgan silver dollars embedded in the bar of the aptly named Silver Dollar Bar in the Wort Hotel; attend “Sunday Church” at the Stagecoach Bar in Wilson and dance with a cowboy or cowgirl, or venture into the iconic Virginian Saloon at the Virginian Lodge.

 Find Your Western Spirit